zendframework/zf2-documentation/docs/languages/en/modules/zend.view.renderer.php-renderer.rst

 The PhpRenderer
 ===============

-``Zend\View\Renderer\PhpRenderer``"renders" view scripts written in PHP, capturing and returning the output.
-It composes Variable containers and/or View Models, a plugin broker for :ref:`helpers <zend.view.helpers>`, and optional filtering of the captured output.
+``Zend\View\Renderer\PhpRenderer`` "renders" view scripts written in PHP, capturing and returning the output.
+It composes Variable containers and/or View Models, a helper plugin manager for :ref:`helpers <zend.view.helpers>`, and optional filtering of the captured output.

 The ``PhpRenderer`` is template system agnostic; you may use *PHP* as your template language, or create instances of other template systems and manipulate them within your view script.
 Anything you can do with PHP is available to